FrankSeg117/Elektroquemon/README.md

-## Elektroquemón Project: Evolution-Based Game Using Logic Circuits
+## Elektroquemón Project: Evolution-Based Game Using Logic Circuits, made in Logisim

 This project involves designing and implementing a logic circuit that emulates the game Elektroquemón, developed in Logisim.
 The objective of the game is for the player to evolve from a primitive animal (Amoeba) to a more advanced one (Colobo) by attempting to stop a counter at the number 7 before it reaches 12.
 Depending on the difference between 7 and the number at which the counter stops, the player either advances to the next level or moves back.